beamer-bridge/beamer/docs/source/contributing.rst

 To measure gas costs, simply invoke the following command::

-   brownie test -G beamer/tests/contracts
+   ape test --gas beamer/tests/contracts

-A difference between two brownie gas profiles can be shown by using the following command::
+A difference between two ape gas profiles can be shown by using the following command::

    python scripts/diff_gas_profiles.py <path-to-profile1> <path-to-profile2>